Oak Park Heights Prison: Design

 The prison is architecturally designed into the side of a hill to accommodate 481 inmates on a 160 acre site, which is connected by two corridors on separate levels.
 One of the corridors is used only for the staff, while the other corridor is used primarily for offenders and staff traffic, while the other 60 acre of this site are securely fenced in, with a large courtyard and baseball field in the center.
+The design places the cells on several underground levels.
 Inmate cells measure 7 by 10 ft.
 Each cell contains a bed, table, toilet, and sink.
 The bed is a cement slab topped by a thin mattress.
 The toilet and sink are made of steel so they can't be broken.
 Each cell also has one rectangular window that's tall and thin.
 It is too narrow to escape through if the inmate could break the reinforced glass, and tests have proven it would take approximately twelve thousand hacksaw blades to cut through the steel bars of the prison.
 Not only does the prison provide a courtyard with a baseball field, but also includes an administration building, a religious resource room, gymnasium, security control center, staffed training fitness area, warehouses, a loading dock, and indoor firing range.

 The prison is composed of nine self-sustaining living units, referred to as complexes.
 The first six complexes each house 52 offenders and include shower facilities and a common area used for recreation and meals.
 Offenders in these complexes range from those serving segregation time, to those who are in education toward a GED, or working full-time in the facility as cooks, janitors, painters, or workers in the institution's industry units.
 MCF-OPH is home to the Minnesota Department of Corrections Commissary program.
 Inmates who qualify for these work programs are employed to process and package commissary orders from the other state correctional facilities.